AdaCore/gnatstudio/docs/users_guide/navigation.rst

    end Default;

-One drawback in altering the default location is that :program:`gprclean` won't remove this database when you clean your project.
-But it might speed up GPS if your project isn't on a fast local disk and you can put the database there.
+One drawback in altering the default location is that :program:`gprclean` will not remove this database when you clean your project.
+But it might speed up GPS if your project is not on a fast local disk and you can put the database there.

-**WARNING**: You shouldn't store this file in a directory that is accessed via a network filesystem, like NFS, or Clearcase's MVFS.
+**WARNING**: You should not store this file in a directory that is accessed via a network filesystem, like NFS, or Clearcase's MVFS.
 If your obj directory is on such a filesystem, be sure to specify a custom Xref_Database directory in your project file.